Sachinx0e/WoundCare/README.md

 # woundcare

-A n application to analyze wounds
+A mobile application to analyze and track the progress of wounds

 ## Getting Started